 My contribution is the addition of the intermediary capital shock and the corresponding elasticities.
 We observe that the Australian, Canadian, and New Zealand dollars all have significant and negative coefficients.
 Recall that a negative intermediary capital shock means a decrease in the intermediary capital ratio, suggestive of tighter financial conditions and times of higher marginal utility.
 When primary dealers are hit with negative shocks, the aforementioned currencies tend to depreciate, in line with their reputation as riskier currencies as they yield poor returns when intermediaries need them most.
 In terms of economic magnitude, a one standard deviation intermediary capital shock is associated with approximately a half of a percent in depreciation.
 In contrast, if we instead look at the haven currencies, namely the Japanese yen and Swiss franc, we observe positive coefficients, with economic magnitudes of a quarter and half a percent appreciation respectively.
-Consistent with intuition, safe haven currencies tend to appreciate when bad shocks hit.
+Consistent with intuition, safe haven currencies tend to appreciate when negative intermediary capital shocks hit.

-Columns (4)-(6) display the $R^2$ 's of the regressions with only the HML, HML and intermediary capital shock, and the full specification.
-We can see that the intermediary capital shock adds some explained variation above and beyond that of just the carry trade, suggesting that intermediary
+Columns (4)-(6) display the R^2 's of the regressions with only the HML, HML and intermediary capital shock, and the full specification.
+We can see that the intermediary capital shock adds some explained variation above and beyond that of just the carry trade, suggesting that intermediary capital shocks provide some additional information content above and beyond that of the carry itself.
+The full specification has quite high R^2 's, up to 83% for the Danish krone, and 78% for the euro, showing that average changes in the dollar account for an outsize portion of exchange rate movements, as found by Verdelhan (2018).
+In other words, currencies appear to share a large amount of systematic variation, as a lot of their movements are linked to broader movements of the dollar against all currencies.